-- Garbage Basketball: “I use a garbage can when sorting, and we have fun tossing the garbage items into the bin like they are basketballs,” March says.
-Add a second can for giveaways, but don’t confuse the two!
+- Donation Basketball: “I use a garbage can when sorting, and we have fun tossing the garbage items into the bin like they are basketballs,” March says.
+Add a second can for donations, but don’t confuse the two!

 - Speed Sorting: Decide on the categories before you start, set the timer for two minutes and sort, sort, sort.

 - Dump Truck: For little ones, have your kids use a broom to sweep toys into the dustpan and then dump them in the bin, box or bag where they belong.
 “It’s a great way to clean up blocks and Legos,” March adds.

 - Beat the Clock: “I take a look at what needs to be done and set a time frame I think is appropriate,” March says.
 “Once I know how long I think we’ll take, I pick the prize, something like milk and cookies or extra round of Sorry.”

 Certified Professional Organizer Linda Samuels, owner of Oh, So Organized! raised two daughters in a tidy household using these three games:

 - Dance Party: Slipping on some children’s music by Tom Chapin or adult fare via Pandora can make light work of a heavy task.
 “People who don’t particularly enjoy organizing get really stressed and tense when they have to do it,” Samuels notes.
 “Music just relaxes them and adds fun to the experience.”